The environmental footprint of meetings and conferences is gathering increasing attention world-wide [1 – 5].

 - Sharing its experiences with the COST Office in Brussels through the Action reporting process, to inform the development of a COST-wide sustainability strategy.

-See here for article on obstacles to carbon neutrality in higher education and here for an article on carbon pricing on a higher education campus.
+See here for article on obstacles to carbon neutrality in higher education, here for an article on carbon pricing on a higher education campus, and here for an article on a successful effort to divest from fossil fuels in higher education.